pmdbg(1) — Linux manual page

 Alternatively the initial value of the debug control flags may be

-set to either a value N (old scheme) or a comma-separated list if
+set to a comma-separated list if option name(s) using the

-$PCP_DEBUG.
-If both mechanisms are used the effect is additive,
+both mechanisms are used the effect is additive, so the resultant

 PCP ENVIRONMENT top